Fermented foods are alive. That's why we want to eat them, right?

 A few more lively examples of fermented foods behavior

-If you're new to naturally fermented foods, it may come as a surprise to see pickles floating around in some murky brine.
+If you're new to naturally fermented foods for gut health, it may come as a surprise to see pickles floating around in some murky brine.
 Why does it look cloudy and milky like that?
 The answer is simple: because it's a true fermented product!

 Many fermented foods are made by allowing beneficial bacteria to grow in the food, which helps to preserve it and gives it a unique, tangy flavor.
 The mark of a true fermented product is cloudy brine, so don't be alarmed if you see pickles that look a different than what you're expecting.